dapr/python-sdk/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question (not workflow)
-about: Ask a question about python-sdk (not dapr-ext-workflow)
+about: Ask a question about the python sdk (not workflow)
 title: '[QUESTION] <title>'
 labels: kind/question
 assignees: ''